CaiLiLab/MuRaL/docs/usage.rst

 (e.g. all available rare variants), which are stored in the 5th column of the prediction tsv files.
 These observed mutations are used for calculating observed mutation rates.
-We can change the content in the 5th column to evaluate model performance in different observed datasets.
+We can change the content in the 5th column to evaluate model performance in different observed mutation data.

 * Output data